This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 As another indicator linked with productivity, urbanisation has been held up by some analysts as a major source for China’s continued economic growth into the future.
 According to China’s statistics, only approximately 50 per cent of the population is currently urbanised.
 Developed economies have urbanised populations upwards of 80 to 90 per cent, so the assumption is that China has a long way to go before it hits the limits of urbanisation.
 However, when we break down the assumptions, a different picture appears.
 China defines an ‘urban area’ as having at least 1,500 people per square kilometre.
 By this standard, the US cities of Atlanta, Dallas and Houston do not qualify as urban areas.
 This indicates that the urbanisation process in China has most likely progressed much farther than commonly recognised and calls into question China’s ability to meet its projected growth rates.

 Although China will always remain one of the world’s leading economies, the days of high growth are rapidly fading and obstacles to even a moderate level of economic growth lie ahead.
-China’s leadership has even adopted the term, the ‘new normal’, reflecting their recognition that the economy has shifted towards lower levels of growth.
+China’s leadership has even seemed to have adopted the term, the ‘new normal’, reflecting their recognition that the economy has shifted towards lower levels of growth.
 If policymakers can make the right moves, China may yet avoid a deep, prolonged recession (though even a slowing economy creates sufficient problems of its own).
 However, as long as the increase in debt continues to outpace economic growth the risks of a deeper correction and longer recession loom ever larger.
-The recent turmoil in China’s stock markets is simply an indicator of more to come.
+The turmoil in China’s stock markets of late 2015 and early 2016 is simply an indicator of more to come.

 An environment conducive to corruption and fraud